 Some studies suggest that this herb improves glucose tolerance by enhancing insulin secretion.
 Other research suggests St. John’s Wort may interact with some medications, like Gliclazide.
 Gliclazide helps control blood glucose in people with type 2 diabetes, so you should monitor your consumption closely.

-Your blood sugar is a sensitive system of the body; so many medications can affect your blood sugar and make it harder to control.
+Your blood sugar regulation is very difficult for your body; so many medications can affect your blood sugar and make it harder to control.
 Beta-blocker drugs (used to manage abnormal heart rhythms) can prevent the pounding heartbeat feeling when your blood sugar drops.
-Beta-blockers could leave a patient unaware that something important is going on inside their body.
+However, beta-blockers could leave a patient unaware that something important is going on inside their body.

 Combining alcohol with any prescription drug can be a risky endeavor.
 Due to high sugar levels in alcoholic beverages, drinking can cause your blood sugar to spike or bottom out depending on how much you drink and how often.
-A few drinks usually does not create a big problem if your diabetes is under control, but you should always consult a doctor before consuming alcohol on diabetes medications.
-Drinking on an empty stomach or after exercising may also increase the risk of hypoglycemia (low blood sugar).
+A few drinks usually do not create a big problem if your diabetes is under control, but you should always consult a doctor before consuming alcohol while you are taking diabetes medications.
+Drinking alcohol on an empty stomach or after exercising may also increase the risk of hypoglycemia (low blood sugar).

 Drinking involves a lot of empty calories, which can lead to a diabetes patient’s worst nightmare: excess weight.
 Drinking too much can also lead to dehydration, which is very dangerous in someone with high blood sugar.
 A diabetic’s liver is already under stress, so damaging the liver with alcohol will lead to increased adverse effects in someone with diabetes.
-Drinking on Januvia has the risk of increasing a person’s likelihood of pancreatitis and kidney failure.
+Drinking alcohol while on Januvia has the risk of developing pancreatitis and kidney failure.

-Back in the day, women with diabetes were met with few options when it came to birth control.
-Hormones like estrogen can have a dramatic effect on blood sugar levels, which makes it hard for women to keep diabetes well-controlled.
+Back in the day, women with diabetes had few options when it came to birth control.
+Hormones like estrogen can have a dramatic effect on blood sugar levels, which makes it hard for women to keep their diabetes well-controlled.
 If there is a higher level of sugar in your blood, then Januvia may not work as effectively.
-Today there are many different types of birth control pills of varying hormonal strengths, so doctors usually recommend pills with a lighter combination of hormones.
+Today there are many different types of birth control pills of varying hormonal strengths, so doctors usually recommend pills with a lower combination of hormones.